-Other key coordinating tasks to recruit for include database management (keeping track of your members and contacts), social media, media, financial, secretary, graphic art (leaflets, signs at rallies) and web manager.
+Other key coordinating skills to recruit for include database management (keeping track of your members and contacts), social media, media, financial, secretary, graphic design (leaflets, signs at rallies) and web manager.

 Always have sign-up sheets at your events.
 At rallies, have someone carry the sign-up sheet around to ask people to fill it out.
-Name, email, and phone are essential, but it is often helpful to have at least some address information (zip code) to help identify who lives in what legislative districts.
+Name, email, and phone are essential, and it is also helpful to have at least some address information (zip code) to help identify who lives in what legislative districts.

 Coalition members are normally organizations rather than individuals (at least for decision making).
 The more successful coalitions are the ones that are clear upfront about what being a core member of the coalition entails in terms of commitment of time and resources.
 It is generally a good idea to establish basic decision-making rules early on in the coalition.
-While many coalitions operate with an informal sense of “consensus”, there may be moments when there are differences of opinions, and a decision has to be made.
-Being confronted with the need to decide is not when a coalition wants to have to determine how it votes and who gets to vote (e.g., one vote per group?).
+While many coalitions operate with an informal sense of “consensus,” there may be moments when decisions have to be made.
+You should determine how the coalition will vote and who gets to vote (e.g., one vote per group?) before the need arises.

-A written campaign plan should be developed through an inclusive process by your members.
+A written campaign plan should be developed by your members, using an inclusive process.
 An outside facilitator can help with the planning process.

-Six key questions to answer in developing the written plan include: 1.
+Your plan should answer the following six key questions: 1.
 What are your long- and short-term goals?
-2. What are your organizational strengths and weaknesses?; 3.
-Who cares about this problem?; 4.
-Who are your allies?
-5. Who has the power to give you what you want? and, 6.
-What tactics can you use to apply your power and make it felt by those who can give you what you want?
+2. What are your organizational strengths and weaknesses?
+3. Who cares about this problem?
+4. Who are your allies?
+5. Who has the power to give you what you want?
+6. What tactics can you use to apply your power and make it felt by those who can give you what you want?

 Key first steps in developing your campaign include identifying the problem you are addressing and then what action / solution you want.
 Campaign management involves developing a campaign strategy; identifying who you are targeting; determining what advocacy methods you plan to utilize; creating a timeline for each step, including who will take responsibility; and, determining what resources or funding you need to mobilize.
-A campaign should clearly identify what you are trying to win as well as make it a priority to build your organization.
+A campaign should clearly identify what you are trying to win while prioritizing building your organization.

 Successful campaigns generally utilize multiple tactics to win.

 The Toxics Action Center and RE-AMP (a Midwest network of 160 groups working on energy) have downloadable campaign planning guides.
-(Also useful is Community Change which has published Path to Power by community Change, which works to “to win economic justice, racial equity, and immigrant rights, building the power it will take to achieve bold, structural change in light of the disruptive forces that are reshaping the world.”)
+Also useful is Path to Power by Community Change, which works “to win economic justice, racial equity, and immigrant rights, building the power it will take to achieve bold, structural change in light of the disruptive forces that are reshaping the world.”

 Midwest Academy is among the oldest and best-known training centers.
 I first worked with them half a century ago to provide training to the nationwide student PIRG movement.
-They support the building of infrastructure in the progressive movement for social justice.
-“For us, this means fostering the creation of democratically governed organizations which win real improvements in people’s lives, give people a sense of their own power to improve society, and alter the unequal relations of power to build more democracy and participation for freedom and justice for all.
+They support the building of infrastructure in the progressive movement for social justice, which ”means fostering the creation of democratically governed organizations which win real improvements in people’s lives, give people a sense of their own power to improve society, and alter the unequal relations of power to build more democracy and participation for freedom and justice for all.
 The Midwest Academy advances movements for progressive social change by teaching strategic, rigorous, results-oriented approach to social action and organization building.”

-One of their most widely used tools is their strategy chart (aka power mapping).
-Groups answer a series of questions to create the road map for action: goals; organizational considerations; constituents, allies, and opponents; targets; and tactics.
+One of the most widely used Midwest Academy tools is their strategy chart (aka power mapping).
+Groups answer a series of questions to create a roadmap for action: goals; organizational considerations; constituents, allies, and opponents; targets; and tactics.

-The more people understand about climate change and the threats it poses, the more likely they are willing to support action to address the problem – and hopefully, invest their own time and resources to support climate advocacy.
+The more people understand about climate change and the threats it poses, the more likely they will be willing to support action to address the problem – and hopefully, invest their own time and resources to support climate advocacy.

 The United Nations says that education on climate change is as important as making progress in reducing greenhouse gas emissions and formulating effective government policies.